Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 </script>
 ```

-It kind of feels weird at first, but not having to import your UI components again and again save you some time.
+It kind of feels weird at first, but not having to import your UI components again and again can save you some time.

 ## Building a web-app

 Those library are mostly the _view part_ in the [MV\*](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 They also support a state management per component ([react state](https://reactjs.org/docs/state-and-lifecycle.html) & [vue data](https://vuejs.org/v2/guide/instance.html#Data-and-Methods)) which is very handy.
-In this case React come with a little bit more with [react context](https://reactjs.org/docs/context.html) that allows you to share data across components in an elegant way.
+In this case React, come with a little bit more with the helps of [react context](https://reactjs.org/docs/context.html).
+That allows you to share data across components in an elegant way.

 **BUT**